Spring Lake Township, Michigan

 Spring Lake Township is a civil township of Ottawa County in the U.S. state of Michigan.
-The population was 13,140 according to the 2000 census and 14,300 according to the 2010 census.
+The population was 15,296 according to the 2020 census, up from 14,300 according to the 2010 census.
 The village of Spring Lake is located within the township.

 The city of Ferrysburg is south of the township bordering Lake Michigan, the Grand River and Spring Lake.
 On the south side of the Grand River is the city of Grand Haven and Grand Haven Charter Township.
 Crockery Township is to the east and Muskegon County is to the north.
 It was established in 1855.

 Geography

 Within the Township of Spring Lake, is a 1097 acre lake called Spring Lake.
 This lake is roughly 4 miles long, not including its various bayous, and ~200 feet wide before it drains into the final stretches of the Grand River.

 Spring Lake separates the township into two sections: one to the north of Ferrysburg and west of Spring Lake and the other to the east of Spring Lake and north of the Grand River (and area including the village of Spring Lake).
 There is only one bridge across the lake, M-104, which connects the village of Spring Lake with Ferrysburg.
 The only other way around the lake requires going north into Muskegon County.
 There is also a small peninsula in the Grand River, which is part of the Grand Haven State Game Area, where the only road access involves going through Crockery Township.

 According to the United States Census Bureau, the township has a total area of 20.0 sqmi, of which 16.5 sqmi is land and 3.4 sqmi (17.09%) is water.